-To assist farmers making marketing decisions, a Milk and Grain Marketing Series will be held this year on Dec.
-12, 2017, and meet quarterly on March 13, 2018, June 12, 2018, and Sept.
-11, 2018.
-Fred Hinkley, Michigan State University Extension educator emeritus and marketing specialist, will provide insight and outlook on the milk and grain markets and suggest strategies to minimize financial risk.
+To assist farmers making marketing decisions, a Milk and Grain Marketing Series will be held starting March 10, 2020, and will meet quarterly on June 9, Sept.
+8 and Dec.
+8. Fred Hinkley, Michigan State University Extension educator emeritus and marketing specialist, will provide insight and outlook on the milk and grain markets and suggest strategies to minimize financial risk.

-Agriculture markets remain in a narrow trading range near the cost of production.
+Agriculture markets are more volatile than ever.
 For most farms, profits are largely determined by how well you market your production.
-Now more than ever, your farm’s future success depends on your ability to understand the markets and use the basic marketing tools.
+Now more than ever your farm’s future success depends on your ability to understand the markets and use the basic marketing tools.

-Pre-registration is encouraged by Dec.8, 2017.
-You can register for the program online at Milk and Grain Marketing Series 2017-2018.
+Pre-registration is encouraged by March 5.
+You can register for the program online at Milk and Grain Marketing Series 2020.